 Following last week’s exciting Wild Card Round, there are several very intriguing games this weekend.
 Starting at 1:35 p.m.
 PST on Saturday, when the Kansas City Chiefs take on the New England Patriots, it is sure to be a weekend of can’t-miss football.
-Here is a preview of each matchup this week:
+For those of you inclined to make a bet on how the games turn out on a site like PointsPromo.codes, here is a preview of each matchup this week:

 Number five seed Kansas City Chiefs (12-5) @ Number two seed New England Patriots (12-4): 1:35 p.m., Saturday, January 16, CBS

-The Chiefs and Patriots face off in a matchup of teams going in different directions.
+The Chiefs and Patriots face off in a matchup of teams going in different directions and would get even the most hardcore fantasy football fan excited!
 The 12-win Chiefs have reeled off 11 straight wins, including last week’s 30-0 thrashing of the Texans in Houston.
 In contrast, the normally imposing Patriots have lost two of their last six after starting the season 10-0.
 The team has been devastated by injuries, and coach Bill Belichik has been forced to sign several skill position players off the street.
 Luckily for the Patriots, dynamic receiver Julian Edelman will return from a leg injury this week.
 For the Chiefs, it is the opposite.
 After suffering a high ankle sprain in last week’s game, Chiefs wide receiver Jeremy Maclin (1088 yds, 8 TD) is unlikely to play this week.
 Without Maclin, the Chiefs offense will be weakened against a stout Patriots defense (tenthth in points allowed), and while the Chiefs boast the NFL’s third best defense, Patriots quarterback Tom Brady has consistently been one of the best in the league at tearing up top defenses.
 Additionally, the game is being played in Foxborough, where the Patriots have not lost a playoff game since 2012’s AFC Championship.
 I do not foresee that changing this week.

 The Pick: Patriots 26 Chiefs 22